-Replace your dorm room door lock
+Replace your dorm room lock

 Students always have stories about living on-campus or moving off-campus for the first time and realizing that their landlord didn’t replace their door lock.
 They will come to this realization when someone opens their door unexpectedly, so you’ll want to replace your door lock with a Wi-Fi door lock.

 A new door lock will help you feel safe when heading to bed at night or hanging out during the day.
-You can open and clock it via an app, and with a Wi-Fi lock, you’ll be able to give friends and family access codes to come and go when they’d like to.
+You can open and lock it via an app, and with a Wi-Fi lock, you’ll be able to give friends and family access codes to come and go when they’d like to.

 Look out your dorm room peephole from anywhere

-You’ll also want to know who’s at the door before you answer it, and that’s where a door view camera comes in.
+You’ll also want to know who’s at the door before you answer it, and that’s where a doorbell camera comes in.
 You can install it where your door peephole is and it doubles as a smart doorbell.
 If someone knocks or is outside your door, you’ll receive a notification.
 You can answer your door from anywhere, and it gives you an added layer of safety in case of strangers outside.

 Turn on the smart lights

 A smart light bulb is also a great device to install in your new home.
 You can turn it on before you get home so you’ll arrive at a brightly lit house, or you can turn it on when you’re not there to deter thieves.
 Smart lights can also be scheduled so you’ll save on your power bill.